 We’re not invading your ship, honest!
 Do these glowing red eyes look like the eyes of a liar to you? …They do?
 Oh.

+As a community-based game, we’re not too shy about letting all of you see what is happening behind the curtain.
+We’re planning at least one big surprise in the invasion, so we think you’ll be happy that you participated.
 In advance of the invasion, we thought you’d like to know a bit more about who you’ll be fighting.
 We players and developers often talk about enemies and combat in games and particularly MMOs.
 No one wants to play a boring game; in some ways, that’s even worse than a really bad game.
 At Ship of Heroes, one of the ways we’re making combat more interesting is by making the enemies interesting.
 Each faction has its own patterns of behavior, which is part of what makes it fun to fight these enemies; a player has to think in order to be victorious.
 Each enemy group is truly different – they employ unique tactics, and possess powers that the other groups do not have.

 These Nagdellians are nothing like the Prometheans hidden inside the ship – and they’re happy to fight any of the sneaky cyborgs that get in their way.